 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bartlett has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bartlett a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

 The people who call Bartlett home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bartlett residents report their race to be White, followed by Asian.
-Important ancestries of people in Bartlett include English, Irish, German, French, and French Canadian.
+The greatest number of Bartlett residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Bartlett include English, Irish, German, French, and Scottish.

 The most common language spoken in Bartlett is English.
 Other important languages spoken here include Italian and French.

-In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 90.5% of the neighborhoods in America.
+In addition, this neighborhood has wide open spaces, few people, and lots of space to stretch out.
+If you like locations that fit that description, you may like this neighborhood.
+Based on NeighborhoodScout's exclusive analysis, with only 43 people per square mile living here, this neighborhood is less crowded than 90.5% of America.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

-Did you know that the neighborhood has more French Canadian and Irish ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French Canadian and French ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 10.8% of this neighborhood's residents have French Canadian ancestry and 28.8% have Irish ancestry.
+In fact, 9.0% of this neighborhood's residents have French Canadian ancestry and 13.2% have French ancestry.

 is also pretty special linguistically.
 Significantly, 14.0% of its residents five years old and above primarily speak Italian at home.
 While this may seem like a small percentage, it is higher than 99.0% of the neighborhoods in America.